Whose is the phrase “enduring the unendurable?”

 Indeed this is from broadcast of the voice of Japan’s Emperor Hirohito, at the end of World War II.

-However, it is a little known fact that a Zen Buddhist, Gempo Yamamoto suggested to use this word, and the emperor as a symbol of unity of the people.
+However, it is not well known fact that a Zen Buddhist, Gempo Yamamoto suggested to use this phrase, and the emperor as a symbol of unity of the people.

 His life started from this hot spring inn.